 The example above demonstrates the problem with not considering data below 125 Hz.
 Frankly, neither of these walls stop much sound.
 Both are mediocre, with a low-frequency problem near 125 Hz.
 However one wall is STC 32, the other is STC 42!

 This is because, with the blue wall, the big problem occurs at 125 Hz, and is therefore measured by STC.
 The black wall has essentially the same problem; however it occurs just below 125 Hz and is therefore not calculated.

 Don't rely on STC alone when low-frequency noises are present

-We see two walls, one has an STC 47 (4" Solid Concrete), the other an STC 48 (Steel Stud Wall).
+We see two walls.
+One has a STC 47 (4" Solid Concrete), the other a STC 48 (Steel Stud Wall).
 Note that in the low-frequency range - important for music, theaters, traffic, aircraft, and most other real-world noise sources - the lower STC wall is literally 30 decibels better, yet lower STC.

 The actual 1961 standard which explains how to calculate STC (ASTM E413) describes the limitations of its use: "This single-number (STC) ratings correlate in a general way with subjective impressions of sound transmission for speech, radio, television, and similar sources of noise in offices and buildings.

 This classification method is not appropriate for sound sources with spectra significantly different from those sources listed above.
 Such sources include machinery, industrial processes, bowling allies, power transformers, musical instruments, many music systems and transportation noises such as motor vehicles, aircraft, and trains.
 For these sources, accurate assessment of sound transmission requires a detailed analysis in frequency bands."

 Caution: STC is not a measure of how many decibels of sound a wall can stop.
 If you have an STC 45 wall, this does not mean the wall stops 45 dB of sound.